shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M03Lab01_Create_knowledge_articles.md

 1. Type the paragraph below.

-    Use procedure below to resolve Phone call cases that are related to missing parts.
+    Use the procedure below to resolve Phone call cases that are related to missing parts.

 1. Hit the **Enter** key to start a new line.